About the Executive Program

 Applicants must live OR work in Calvert, Charles, or St. Mary’s County and:

-- Show sincere concern about the future of the region and commitment to help shape its future
+- Have genuine concern about the future of the region and commitment to help shape its future

 - Demonstrate commitment to leadership through past and present community activities